ShujiaHuang/basevar/README.md

-# BaseVar: Call variants from ultra low-pass WGS data.
+# BaseVar: Call variants from ultra low-pass WGS data

+BaseVar has been fully implemented in C++, instead of the original [Python version](https://github.com/ShujiaHuang/basevar/tree/python-version-0.6.1.1).
+Great improvements were made in the C++ implemetation compare to the previous Python version.
+The speed of BaseVar is 20 times greater than that of Python version, and the memory usage less than Python version.
+Generally, each thread (-t/--thread) requires only 3GB to 4GB if the -B (--batch-count) option is set to 200.

 ## Installation